wolter/CustomModules/modules/alexa/README.md

 }
 ```

+The result will be stored in either the Cognigy context (`cc`) or input object (`ci`).

 Setting the timezone can be done with [moment.js](https://momentjs.com/), which is available in CognigyScript like `scheduled_reminder = moment('2019-02-18T20:00:00').format('YYYY-MM-DD[T]HH:mm:ss');`.
 Furthermore, you find the supported timezones at https://en.wikipedia.org/wiki/List_of_tz_database_time_zones.
 It's also good to know you can set a onetime reminder with ONCE (or "none"), a daily one with DAILY, or a WEEKLY reminder.
 Setting a weekly reminder also requires to activate at least one weekday.

+Handles implicitly the authentication (using the Alexa API access token `input.data.context.System.apiAccessToken`).

 Usage is explained in the  **Alexa Skills Kit** developer [documentation](https://developer.amazon.com/docs/smapi/alexa-reminders-overview.html).